Aigaleo: History

-Aigaleo was part of the municipality of Athens until 1934, when it became a separate community.
+Aigaleo was a part of the municipality of Athens until 1934, when it became a separate community.
 It was raised to municipality status in 1943.
 On September 29, 1944, during the Axis occupation of Greece, a massacre of at least 65 civilians (with estimates ranging up to 150 casualties) by the German forces took place in Aigaleo's Agios Georgios neighborhood.